Dormar2/tokenpdf/README.md

 python -m tokenpdf <config_files> [-o OUTPUT] [-v] [-s]
 ```

 - `config_files`: One or more configuration files in TOML, JSON, YAML, or INI format.
-If omitted, `example.toml` is used.
 See examples below, or [Configuration Reference](CONFIGURATION_REFERENCE.md) for more details.
+Can only be omitted if `-e` flag is used.
+- `-e`: Use the example configuration file (`tokenpdf/data/example.toml`).
 - `-o OUTPUT`: The output PDF file (default: `output.pdf`).
 If ommited, the output name is derived from the first configuration file.
 - `-v`: Enable verbose output.
 - `-s`: Silence most output.